edvanburen/twosigma/README.md

 adhoc.twosigma(count, mean_covar, zi_covar, id)
 ```
 The p-value from the ANOVA F test is returned, and can be used as a screening for genes that are most in need of random effects.
 This functionality is built into the <code> twosigma </code> function so users likely do not need to call directly themselves.

+## Testing Variance Components Using Likelihood Ratio test
+As discussed in the main text, one can use the likelihood ratio test to test either one or both components for random effect terms via the function `test.vc.twosigma` Which components contain random effects under the alternative. are controlled by `mean_re` and `zi_re`

 ## Gene-set Testing
 Competitive gene set testing can be performed using the function `twosigmag`.
 Gene-level statistics currently implemented include likelihood ratio, Z-statistic from the mean model, Stouffer's combination of the Z-statistics from the mean and ZI model, or a test of a custom contrast matrix.
 If a contrast matrix is input, set-level results are returned for each row of the contrast. **Multiple cores are once again recommended if possible, particularly if using the likelihood ratio test.**